 Murweh LDMG has developed a Resupply Sub Plan.
-The aim of this sub-plan is to provide the LDMG with criteria, conditions and procedures when planning and conducting resupply operations.
+The aim of this sub-plan is to provide the LDMG with criteria, conditions and procedures when planning for and conducting resupply operations for isolated rural properties, isolated communities and stranded travellers.